Table of Contents here.

 “You make our relationship sound so transactional,” Hopper said.

 “Human beings are transactional, my son, and marriage is a business relationship,” she said.
-“If there is a divorce but children are involved, the business might be bankrupt, but it is still an ongoing concern.”
+“If there is a divorce but children are involved, the business might be bankrupt, but it is still an ongoing concern overseen by the courts.”